How machine learning applications are shaping the course of CX forever

 Chatbots are what come to mind for many when discussing AI technology in customer service.
 Their ability to simulate an interaction with a customer service representative and resolve simple inquiries is an effective self-service solution.
 Machine learning enables chatbots to learn when they should use specific responses, when they should gather necessary information from users, and when they should hand off a conversation to a human agent.

-Virtual assistants are different from chatbots in how they don’t try to simulate an interaction with an agent.
+Virtual assistants are different from chatbots in that they don’t try to simulate an interaction with an agent.
 Instead, they focus on specific areas in the customer journey where they can assist the customer.
-When enabled with machine learning capabilities, they can learn what kind of information they can pass along to agents or saved to be used in analytics programs and enhance the kind of assistance they provide.
-This recommends help articles based on a customer inquiry.
+When enabled with machine learning capabilities, they can learn what kind of information they can pass along to agents or save to be used in analytics programs and enhance the kind of assistance they provide.
+This recommends helping articles based on a customer inquiry.
 It can also automate how agents find help articles as well.

 Machine learning can be used to analyze the data that comes in from support tickets and turn them into actionable insights for agents to apply to help articles.
 Those insights point out how users describe their issues and if those descriptions are similar to the content of the knowledge base.
 Agents can then take those recommendations and adjust the help articles, making them more relevant and easier for customers to find.